nikolaifischer/Media-Technology/README.md

 After the students have prioritized the dates for the labs, the **Admin** can start an automatic distribution of the lab dates.
 In the **Admin Menu** select "Distribution of Lab Dates" and follow the instruction on the screen.

+The automatic distribution is done by an algorithm.
+The algorithm selects dates for the groups, based on the priorities given by the groups on dates.
+In the beginning, a high (1) priority is preferred to a low (3) priority.
+After groups get low on dates, groups with less dates get preferred to groups with more dates.
+In the end, the dates will get distributed fair and reasonable to all groups.

 Before a distribution should be started, several checks on the date have to be passed:

 ![](./public/images/readme/dist_checks.png)